alkashef/data-science-quotes/Quotes.md

 > An expert is a man who has made all the mistakes which can be made, in a narrow field.

 Niels Bohr

+> The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.

+Bertrand Russell